 Both Chairperson Grosso and PCSB Chairman Cruz noted the importance of the Mayor's proposed funding for student supports, while acknowledging that it still falls short of the need.
 The Mayor's proposed budget included an enhancement of \$6M for the expansion of school mental health services to 67 new schools and to continue school mental health services within schools.
-The Committee is using this funding to fund the Student Fair Access law.
+The Committee has passed a subtitle dedicating this funding to to eliminate the Subject to Appropriations language for D.C.
+Law L22-157, the "Student Fair Access Act of 2017."